sanjalinair12/TaskPrioritizationAlgorithm/README.md

 ## Overview
 ------------

-This project implements a robot task assignment system using the Analytic Hierarchy Process (AHP), TOPSIS and VIKOR method.
+This AhToVIK project implements a robot task assignment system using the Analytic Hierarchy Process (AHP), TOPSIS, and VIKOR methods.
 The system considers multiple criteria and task types to assign robots to tasks.

 <img width="1411" height="350" alt="image" src="images/AHTOVIK (2).png" />